mmisty/cypress-allure-adapter-example/README.md

 # cypress-allure-adapter example

-This is javascript example of using [@mmisty/cypress-allure-adapter](https://www.npmjs.com/package/@mmisty/cypress-allure-adapter) package with cypress
+This is repo with examples of using [@mmisty/cypress-allure-adapter](https://www.npmjs.com/package/@mmisty/cypress-allure-adapter) package with cypress

+There are several examples:
+ - cypress-js (setup and usage with javascript)
+ - cypress-js-gherkin (setup and usage with javascript and gherkin plugin @badeball/cypress-cucumber-preprocessor)

+To check out go in examples folder.

+## Scripts
+Each example folder has scripts.

 Before running scripts install all packages by `npm i`.

-## Scripts
 - open cypress interactive mode:
    ```shell
    npm run cy:open